TheMrGong/MCLeaksApiClient/README.md

 # MCLeaksApiClient
 Java based client for checking if an account is MCLeaks.

-Allows you to interact with my MCLeaks account checker through REST.
+Allows you to interact with my MCLeaks account checker through a RESTful service.

 ## Requirements
 Java 8 is required in order to use the API.